For agency recruiters, it often feels like clients are toying with them these days.

 Oh yes, make no mistake.
 It stuns me that employers can be so blind.
-When you cancel a job on a recruiter at the last minute, who do you think suffers?
-It’s the candidate, who has already been on three interviews with your company, has been led to believe an offer is imminent, and is now tossed aside, usually without any explanation.
+When you cancel a job with a recruiter at the last minute, who do you think suffers?
+It’s the candidate, who has already been on three interviews with your company, has been led to believe an offer is imminent and is now tossed aside, usually without any explanation.

-And when you brief a recruiter on your ‘urgent’ job, demand a rapidly assembled shortlist, and then sit on it for 8 weeks, do you realise it’s not just the recruiter you have sent on a costly and frustrating wild-goose chase?
-There are six candidates who have been briefed on that job, told it’syou hiring, and advised their resume is on your desk.
-And if, foolishly, you have given that order out to 6 recruiters, that could be 25 candidates waiting to hear back from you.
+And when you brief a recruiter on your ‘urgent’ job, demand a rapidly assembled shortlist, and then sit on it for 8 weeks, do you realize it’s not just the recruiter you have sent on a costly and frustrating wild-goose chase?
+There are six candidates who have been briefed on that job, told it’s you hiring and advised their resume is on your desk.
+And if foolishly, you have given that order out to 6 recruiters, that could be 25 candidates waiting to hear back from you.
 Getting increasingly angry.
 At you.

 And trust me, candidates resent your actions.
-They vent their fury at your unprofessional, disrespectful behaviour, and they blog about it, and they spit your name out across social media.
+They vent their fury at your unprofessional, disrespectful behavior, and blog about it, and they spit your name out across social media.

 And you deserve it.